Hearing the Order: Investigating Position Bias in Large Audio-Language Models: Related Work

-More recent work has expanded this view from positional effects to the broader notion of selection bias.
+More recent work has expanded this view from positional effects to the broader notion of position bias.
 In multiple-choice settings, for instance, both the order of candidate options and the identifiers assigned can significantly change accuracy~\cite{zheng2024large, pezeshkpour2024large, wang-etal-2024-answer-c, reif-schwartz-2024-beyond, li-gao-2025-anchored, xue-etal-2024-strengthened, wei-etal-2024-unveiling}.
-To counter these biases, cyclic and full permutation methods have been proposed~\cite{izacard2023atlas, zheng2024large, liusie-etal-2024-teacher}.
-These approaches, akin to self-consistency~\cite{wangself}, work by averaging predictions across permutations.
-Although they introduce extra test-time compute, they consistently reduce selection bias and enhance the reliability of evaluations.
+To counter these biases, cyclic and full-permutation methods have been proposed~\cite{izacard2023atlas, zheng2024large, liusie-etal-2024-teacher}.
+These approaches, akin to self-consistency~\cite{wangself}, average predictions across permutations.
+Although they introduce additional test-time compute, they consistently reduce position bias and improve evaluation reliability.

-Beyond textual LLMs, emerging evidence suggests that selection bias also arises in multimodal models.
-For example, research on Large Vision-Language Models and Video Language Models shows that positional and ordering effects influence predictions~\cite{tian2025identifying, loginova-etal-2025-addressing}.
-However, to our knowledge, there has been no systematic study of selection bias in LALMs.
+Beyond text-only LLMs, emerging evidence suggests that position bias also arises in multimodal models.
+For example, research on Large Vision-Language Models and Video Language Models shows that positional effects influence predictions~\cite{tian2025identifying, loginova-etal-2025-addressing}.
+However, to our knowledge, no systematic study of position bias in LALMs has been conducted.
 Our work addresses this gap by providing the first comprehensive analysis.